 What is spiritual healing meditation?

 Spiritual healing meditation is a type of meditation that helps you connect with your higher self or spirit guides.
 It’s like seeing a doctor: You have an appointment, and they examine you to find out what’s wrong with your body.
 After the examination, they tell you what to do to fix it.
 Spiritual healing meditation is like that: It’s a way for you and your spirit guides to examine what’s wrong with your life and how to fix it.

-Identify something that’s been bugging you
+Identify something that’s been bugging you.

 Were you concerned about the environmental damage caused by texting while driving (and eating dinner)?
 Sad because your parents were never really proud of your accomplishments and only wanted their children to succeed?
 Is this problem something new or something old?
-Has it been bothering you forever, or did it appear out of nowhere yesterday while watching The Bachelor finale (or whichever current event has ruined our collective sense of well-being)?
+Has it bothered you forever, or did it appear out of nowhere yesterday while watching The Bachelor finale (or whichever current event has ruined our collective sense of well-being)?

 Meditate for Healing – Figure out what it’s doing to you